AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

 * [Share a filter, view, or grouping in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md)
 * Delete filters

-## `Workfront` filters for special areas
+## Workfront filters for special areas

-You can use either built-in filters or build custom filters in the following areas of `Workfront`:
+You can use either built-in filters or build custom filters in the following areas of Workfront:

 * Home
   For information, see the [Filter the Work List](../../../workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md#filtering-by-item-type) section in the article [Display items in the Work List in the Home area](../../../workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md).